 Step 4: Use ABR for Transcoding Videos

-ABR technology dynamically converts your video’s bitrate and resolutions into a suitable format that is best suited for streaming on a user’s device depending on the device’s processing power and connectivity.
+ABR (adaptive bitrate) technology dynamically converts your video’s bitrate and resolutions into a suitable format that is best suited for streaming on a user’s device depending on the device’s processing power and connectivity.
 Therefore, by integrating Adaptive Bitrate Technology into your streaming platform, you can ensure little buffering, fast start time, and a comfortable viewing experience irrespective of the Internet connection and device’s screen size at the user’s end.

 Step 5: Improve Delivery for Faster Playback

 CDN plays an important role to deliver good quality video.
 There are many CDN providers out there.
 Some are better than others, so choose the one that you think performs the best for you.
 However, with the increasing volume of video streaming users globally, local servers are experiencing network congestion and thus failing to handle the streaming requests from viewers.
 In such scenarios, the only feasible way to deliver better video streams to your end-users is using Multiple Content Delivery Networks.
 The logic is simple – If one CDN fails, then the other would complete the work.

 A multi-CDN network can greatly connect all cache copies of videos closer to the viewer, and avoid any upstream congestion on the internet through intelligent routing.

 That’s it, guys.
 By following the simple above-mentioned steps, you can make enormous improvements to your video platform.
 So keep churning out amazing videos and develop a culture of continuous improvement.
 Trust us, you’ll truly stand out.

 Don’t forget to share your thoughts in the comment section below.
 You can also tag @Muvi with #WhiteboardWednesday on Twitter and share your thoughts.

 See you in our next Whiteboard Wednesday segment.
 Till then Happy Streaming with Muvi!